Euro Truck Simulator 2: Downloadable content

-Other expansion packs

 SCS Software has released several other minor expansion packs.
 Euro Truck Simulator 2 can be enhanced with several paint job packs for trucks, ranging from seasonal repaints to nation-themed repaints.

-Other expansion packs expand the game with licensed content from real-life manufacturers: Feldbinder Trailer Pack, Krone Trailer Pack, Schwarzmüller Trailer Pack, with additional tire, wheel and truck parts modifications from Goodyear, HS-Schoch and Michelin.
+Other expansion packs expand the game with licensed content from real-life manufacturers: Feldbinder Trailer Pack, Krone Trailer Pack, Schwarzmüller Trailer Pack, Wielton Trailer Pack, Tirsan Trailer Pack, with additional tire, wheel and truck parts modifications from Goodyear, HS-Schoch and Michelin.

 In addition, special tuning packs are available for each truck manufacturer besides Iveco and MAN.
-These packs add more tuning options, ranging from bullbars to branded mugs to all trucks of the selected brand, except for the Renault tuning pack, which only features new tuning parts for the newest Renault Range T truck.
+These packs add more tuning options, ranging from bull bars to branded mugs to all trucks of the selected brand, except for the Renault tuning pack, which only features new tuning parts for the Renault Range T truck.

-There are several expansion packs that expand the functionality of the game, including Cabin Accessories DLC (which allows players to personalize their truck interiors), and two DLCs that allow transport of heavy cargo: Heavy Cargo DLC and Special Transport DLC (also available for American Truck Simulator; consisting of even heavier cargo that exceed regular cargo regulations with escort vehicles that will help guide the player deliver cargo at short distances).
-With this DLC, the dynamic is separate from the regular gameplay.
-Players can take special jobs, during which they cannot make stops at rest areas, gas stations or deviate away from escort vehicles.
+There are several expansion packs that expand the functionality of the game, including Cabin Accessories DLC (which allows players to personalize their truck interiors), and two DLCs that allow transport of heavy cargo: the Heavy Cargo DLC and the Special Transport DLC.
+With the Special Transport DLC, players take on special jobs during which they cannot make stops at rest areas, gas stations or deviate away from escort vehicles.
+The immense size and weight of the cargo within this DLC necessitates extra care and attention, however most of these cargos are mainly transported between one city and the next.